smthemex/ComfyUI_StoryDiffusion/README.md

 NEW Update
 ---
+--2024/08/23
+--Flux fp8 single weights only support "Kijai/flux-fp8" or auto save's pt weights.

 --2024/08/18
 -- Now clip checkpoints no need diffusers_repo,you can using "clip_g.safetensors" or other base from "CLIP-ViT-bigG-14-laion2B-39B-b160k";
 -- Refactoring some code about MS-diffusion,controlnet still normal quality;

 --2024/08/14
 -- 2 role in 1 img now using [A]...[B]... mode,